 Black Bay 36: 3 (dial, value, intangibles)

 Black Bay 58: 2 (movement, case and bracelet)

 As I mentioned, value is a subjective judgement based on the individual consumer, so your winner in that category may be different based on what you value and how much you purchase your Black Bay for.
 Reviewing my review though, I think I generally agree with the result.
 It makes sense that I like the more modern dial execution of the Black Bay 36 compared to the gilt Black Bay 58.
 There’s nothing like the good, honest patina of a vintage dial, and much as the Black Bay 58 tries — and it does a good job, to be clear — it can’t replicate that.
 On the other hand, the matte stainless steel finishing and details of the Black Bay 58’s case and bracelet case give it a character not seen anywhere else in modern watches right now.
 The “intangibles” category was a close call for me: both have something working for them outside the physical specs.
 But there’s something about wearing a great modern, stainless steel sports watch that’s not trying to be anything it’s not, that appeals to me.
+And that’s exactly what the Black Bay 36 is.
 The defining watches of the previous generation all fall into this category: Paul Newman, Steve McQueen, even Pablo Picasso.
 The Tudor Black Bay 36 is my minimalist effort to squeeze into this pantheon, even if only in my own mind.

 Then again, maybe there is room for two Tudor Black Bays in my collection.